microsoft/hivedscheduler/doc/design/state-machine.md

 Note:
 "Allocate/Reserve/Release a cell" in the below descriptions means modifying the in-memory data structures for scheduling, e.g., free cell list, cell bindings, cell priorities.
 Allocating/reserving or releasing a cell in the cell view will modify the free cell list, and split or merge the cell, create or destroy cell bindings, and set or reset the cell priority.
-These changes are immediately visible to the cell allocation algorithm when subsequent AGs.
+These changes are immediately visible to the cell allocation algorithm when scheduling subsequent AGs.

 __e<sub>c</sub>__: